 BJP spent Rs 22 crores ($3.2 million) and the main opposition party Congress spent Rs 4.8 crore ($695,000), a 4.6:1 spend ratio.
 BJP won 303 seats and the Congress won 52 seats, a 5.8:1 strike rate ratio.

 Google and Facebook will continue to attract the majority of digital ad spend for elections in India.
 Google does trickle down the revenues to digital publishers but I still believe the numbers are small.

 Digital Publishers in India should avoid having a line item “Elections Revenue” in their Financial Plan.
 Your projections will go haywire.
 With radio gaining traction digital publishers have think of innovative ways to attract political advertisers.

-The only way for digital publishers to get revenues is by publishing high quality content.
-Attract uses.
+The only way for digital publishers to get revenues is by publishing high-quality content.
+Attract users.
 Garner page views.
-Increase time spent.
-Revenues from other advertises will follow.
+Increase the time spent.
+Revenues from other advertisers will follow.